decoursin/InterviewCodePuzzle/README.md

 # Build a Web API

 ##
 A Runa customer, AwesomeShoes.com, needs a new report.
 They've given us their session data, which is a pipe delimited formatted file.
 Runa also has data stored in a CSV formatted file.
-We need a report which compares the data in the 2 files, and builds a report which shows the discrepancies.
+The report should compare the data in the 2 files, and builds a report which shows the discrepancies.

 ## Requirements
-* You need to create a web service, which has a single route, which generates a report as described in the `expected-api-responses.txt` file.
+* You need to create a web service, which has a single route, which generates a report as described in the [expected api response](https://github.com/runa-dev/code-puzzle/blob/master/expected-api-responses.txt).

 ## API route:
 * /runatic/report - route which returns the report data.
 It takes a parameter `order_by`, which can be any of these 3 values